VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

      Supports an array of values separated by comma or specified via multiple flags.
      Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -remoteWrite.queues int
      The number of concurrent queues to each -remoteWrite.url.
 Set more queues if default number of queues isn't enough for sending high volume of collected data to remote storage.
-Default value is 2 * numberOfAvailableCPUs (default 32)
+Default value depends on the number of available CPU cores.
+It should work fine in most cases since it minimizes resource usage (default 32)
   -remoteWrite.rateLimit array
      Optional rate limit in bytes per second for data sent to the corresponding -remoteWrite.url.
 By default, the rate limit is disabled.
 It can be useful for limiting load on remote storage when big amounts of buffered data is sent after temporary unavailability of the remote storage.
 See also -maxIngestionRate (default 0)
      Supports array of values separated by comma or specified via multiple flags.